golang-ui/nuklear/README.md

 * Customizable library modules (you can compile and use only what you need)
 * Optional font baker and vertex buffer output

+#### About nuklear.h

+This is a minimal state immediate mode graphical user interface single header toolkit written in ANSI C and licensed under public domain.
+It was designed as a simple embeddable user interface for application and does not have any dependencies, a default renderbackend or OS window and input handling but instead provides a very modular library approach by using simple input state for input and draw commands describing primitive shapes as output.
+So instead of providing a layered library that tries to abstract over a number of platform and render backends it only focuses on the actual UI.

 ### Installation of nk

+#### OS X

 ```bash
 $ brew install glfw3 # must be >= 3.2